Communities of Practice

 Launched in August 2017, the CoP reflects the ongoing high interest amongst CQUIN country teams in the need to adapt routine monitoring and evaluation (M&E) systems to accommodate DSD models and to develop tools and resources for ad hoc data collection related to DSD.

-- Participants include 26 people from six countries: Côte d’Ivoire, Eswatini, Mozambique, Uganda, Zambia, and Zimbabwe
+- Participants include more than 40 individuals from nine countries including Côte d’Ivoire, DRC, Eswatini, Kenya, Liberia, Mozambique, Uganda, Zambia, and Zimbabwe.

-- Dr. Bill Reidy (CQUIN Senior SI Specialist) is the technical lead, supported by Ms. Andrea Schaaf (ICAP SI Specialist)
+- Dr. Bill Reidy (CQUIN Deputy Director for Strategic Information) is the technical lead, supported by Dr. Karam Sachathep (ICAP Senior SI Manager).

-- In its first year, the CoP developed an M&E framework, which was subsequently adopted for use in at least six countries: Côte d’Ivoire, Eswatini, Malawi, Uganda, Zambia, and Zimbabwe
+- In its first year, the CoP developed an M&E framework, which was subsequently used to inform M&E of DSD strategies in at least six countries: Côte d’Ivoire, Eswatini, Malawi, Uganda, Zambia, and Zimbabwe.

-In 2019, the CoP worked to develop a toolkit for DSD Performance Reviews, in order to facilitate the ad hoc data collection needed to assess DSD coverage and quality.
+- In 2019, the CoP worked to develop a toolkit for DSD performance reviews in order to facilitate the ad hoc data collection needed to assess DSD coverage and quality in many countries.

 Differentiated service delivery (DSD) for people with advanced HIV disease and those at high risk of HIV disease progression (P@HR) has been an important theme within the CQUIN network.
 Network participants selected it as a priority at the CQUIN Launch Meeting, and early network activities included hosting an all-network meeting on DSD for P@HR in Harare, the development of a Call to Action for differentiated treatment models for patients with advanced disease and those who are at high risk of progression and development of a screening tool for use by frontline health workers.